-This thoroughly romantic red velvet layer cake is sandwiched with vanilla and strawberry frosting and decorated with a medley of berries and flowers.
-Perfect for birthdays, celebrations and Valentine’s Day
+This romantic Red Velvet Cake is sandwiched with vanilla and strawberry frosting and decorated with a medley of berries and flowers.
+Perfect for birthdays, celebrations and Valentine’s Day.

 I have used a variation of Peggy’s recipe for this cake, having had the chance to test it during my cake course at the Peggy Porschen academy this summer.

 The trick to this cake is creaming the butter and sugar together until it is so pale, light and fluffy that it resembles buttercream frosting.
 For this you will need to be patient and continue to beat the ingredients and scrape the bowl several times.

 Frequently when baking cakes we – and be ‘we’ I mean me – like to take shortcuts.
 This is fine for certain bakes but it can be the downfall of others – and this red velvet layer cake is one of the tricky ones.

 Another very important element to red velvet cake is the right food colouring.
 It needs to be strong, heat stable and well mixed into the batter.
 The best one is Sugarflair Red Extra* or Christmas red – the colour is extremely intense and perfect for this cake.

 It is best to work the colouring paste with a little of the buttermilk in order to avoid streaks.
 Then you then can mix that with the remaining buttermilk to get an even colour for the cake.

 The final tip that we learned at the cake course, is that once the flour is added it is best not to overwork the batter.
 Mix on relatively low speed and finish off by mixing the batter by hand.

 This recipe makes three small layers – I used my favourite 15cm/6in cake tins.
 That may sound small, but with the frosting you will get a tall cake that can yield 8-10 slices.
 If you wanted to bake in larger tins you would get two layers of 20cm/8in.